bead.behavioral

 total_judgments int

-Total number of judgments analyzed.
+Total judgments analyzed.

 flagged_judgments int

-Number of judgments with behavioral flags.
+Number of judgments with at least one flag.

 mean_response_time_ms float

-Mean response time across all judgments.
+Mean response time in milliseconds.

 mean_iki float | None